hamzaimtiaz-20/Marek-Bike-Sales-Insights/README.md

 - Thursday, Friday, and Saturday generate the highest revenue ($1.79M, $1.82M, $1.85M, respectively) indicating that these days are critical for sales performance.
 - Sunday through Wednesday performance is fairly consistent, with Monday being the worst performer of the entire week ($1.72M).
 - Revenue more than doubled in 2022 ($10.23M) versus 2021 ($4.96M).
-- Average revenue by month was highest between March through October, peaking in September 2022 ($699.33)
+- Revenue by month was highest between March through October, peaking in September 2022 ($1M)
 - In both years, Summer accounted for the most revenue by season ($4.9M total)

 ### Profit
 - Profit also more than doubled in 2022 ($7.03M) versus 2021 ($3.42M).
-- Average profit by month was also highest between March through October, peaking in September 2022 ($480.70)
+- Average profit by month was also highest between March through October, peaking in September 2022 ($692K)

 ### Margins
 - Profit margin and service margin was 69% in both years.